-3.7.1.
-At the conclusion of any formal investigation into alleged misconduct, where it is found that there is no case to answer, the suspension will be lifted, and you are notified in writing.
+- 3.6.1.
+Suspension may be lifted as part of the regular review of the risk assessment for suspension if it is considered that sufficient controls are in place to enable the individual to remain in the workplace while the disciplinary investigation continues. - 3.6.2.
+At the conclusion of any formal investigation into alleged misconduct, where it is found that there is no case to answer, the suspension will be lifted, and you will be notified in writing.
+Where the investigation concludes in a discipline hearing, the suspension will remain in place until the outcome of this hearing is known.

-3.8.
+3.7.
 Formal Investigative Meetings

-- 3.8.1.
-You may be accompanied by a member of DWFRS staff or Trades Union official at all formal investigative meetings. - 3.8.2.
+- 3.7.1.
+You may be accompanied by a member of DWFRS staff or Trades Union official at all formal investigative meetings. - 3.7.2.
 The role of the person accompanying you is to ensure that the investigation meeting is conducted fairly and to help make sure you understand the questions being put to you.
 They are not there to speak on your behalf or of the witnesses being interviewed.

-3.9.
+3.8.
 Formal Disciplinary Hearings

-- 3.9.1.
-You have a statutory right to be accompanied by a member of DWFRS staff or Trades Union official at all Disciplinary Hearing stages of this procedure.
+- 3.8.1.
+You have a statutory right to be accompanied by a member of DWFRS staff (work colleague) or Trades Union official (representative) at all Disciplinary Hearing stages of this procedure.
 Persons acting in a professional capacity, for example a solicitor, may not take part in disciplinary proceedings except in very exceptional circumstances.
-If you wish to make such a request, contact your HRBP; however, there is no obligation on the Service to agree.
-This also applies to the appeal meeting process. - 3.9.2.
-You may request for your companion to address the formal disciplinary hearing in order to: - present your case - sum up your case - respond on your behalf to support any view expressed at the meeting. - 3.9.3.
-The representative can also confer with you during the disciplinary meeting and participate as fully as possible in the meeting, including asking witnesses questions. - 3.9.4.
-The companion does not have the right to answer questions on your behalf, or to address the Disciplinary Hearing if you do not wish it, or to prevent DWFRS from explaining their case.
+If you wish to make such a request, contact the HR Case Manager; however, there is no obligation on the Service to agree.
+This also applies to the appeal meeting process. - 3.8.2.
+You may request for your work colleague or representative to address the formal disciplinary hearing in order to:

-3.9.5.
+- present your case - sum up your case - respond on your behalf to support any view expressed at the meeting. - 3.8.3.
+The work colleague/representative can also confer with you during the disciplinary meeting and participate as fully as possible in the meeting, including asking witnesses questions. - 3.8.4.
+The work colleague/representative does not have the right to answer questions on your behalf, or to address the Disciplinary Hearing if you do not wish it, or to prevent DWFRS from explaining their case. - 3.8.5.
 You should make every effort to attend the Disciplinary Hearing.
 In the event that you fail to attend, the Service reserves the right hear the case in your absence.
 In these circumstances, you may elect to send a representative to read a pre-prepared statement from you.
 The representative does not have the right to answer questions on your behalf, to address the Disciplinary Hearing, or to prevent DWFRS from explaining their case.

-3.10.
+3.9.
 The Modified Procedure

-- 3.10.1 The Modified Procedure allows for consideration to be given to the issue of a disciplinary sanction without the requirement to attend a formal Disciplinary Hearing. - 3.10.2 A request for the Modified Procedure to be applied must be made to the Case Manager by you or by your representative acting on your behalf. - 3.10.3 The Chair of the Disciplinary Hearing set aside sufficient time to consider the case and consider the disciplinary investigation report and all hearing information as presented before reaching a decision. - 3.10.4 You will be notified of the outcome of the Modified Procedure in writing. - 3.10.5 In cases where the Modified Procedure has been applied, there is no right of appeal against any sanction awarded. - 3.10.6 The Modified Procedure will not be considered for stage 3 disciplinary hearings.
+- 3.9.1.
+The Modified Procedure allows for consideration to be given to the issue of a disciplinary sanction without the requirement to attend a formal Disciplinary Hearing. - 3.9.2.
+A request for the Modified Procedure to be applied must be made to the HR Case Manager by you or by your representative acting on your behalf. - 3.9.3.
+The Chair of the Disciplinary Hearing must set aside sufficient time to consider the case and consider the disciplinary investigation report and all hearing information as presented before reaching a decision. - 3.9.4.
+You will be notified of the outcome of the Modified Procedure in writing. - 3.9.5.
+In cases where the Modified Procedure has been applied, there is no right of appeal against any sanction awarded. - 3.9.6.
+The Modified Procedure will not be considered for stage 3 disciplinary hearings.